samth/racket-gaming/README.md

 order to use racket-gaming as a back-en instead of the old library.

 The libraries that have been of use are stored in the folder *references*.

-## Disclaimer ##

-The code may freely be modified/redistributed.
-A small notification would be great.

-**Using this code is entirely at your own risk!**